Johnlon/spam-1/README.md

 I'm currently working on what I hope is the final version.

 This version has a 48 bit instruction word spread across 6 ROM's.
-It's 48 bit instruction is read in a single clock cycle to avoid having to introduce instruction registers plus it's faster that way.
-The other big change is that I've included a bunch of features that are intended for exploration and learning such as including different kinds of registers including common 8 bit flipflops plus a 74HCT670 register file, and also by having 5 buses!
+It's 48 bit instruction is read in a single clock cycle to avoid having to introduce instruction registers and complex decoding logic, plus one instruction per clock cycle is faster than fetching a multibyte instruction from 8 bit memory.

+The other big change is that I've included a bunch of features that are intended for exploration and learning such as including different design patterns for registers including common 8 bit flipflops for some registers plus a 74HCT670 based register file for other registers, and also by having 5 buses!

 ![Block Diagram](docs/final-block-diagram.png)